redtexts/texts/pannekoek_1914_great_european_war.md

-suit the court, bank and army camarilla in Vienna, and because this ruling clique had at hand all the military resources of a first-class modern state war against the restless foreign Serbs appeared to be the only means for solving the Servian question at home.
+suit the court, bank and army camarilla in Vienna, and because this ruling clique had at hand all the military resources of a first-class modern state war against the restless foreign Serbs appeared to be the only means for solving the Serbian question at home.
 The assassination of Crown Prince Franz Ferdinand served as a welcome pretext for this solution of the difficulty.